emcrisostomo/latency-simulation/blog-post.md

 > **Tail latency is a utilization problem, not a mystery.**

----

 ## Numeric Example: The Cost of Utilization

-Let’s put numbers on this.
+Let's put numbers on this.

-**Note:** These values are mean queueing delays computed from Kingman’s approximation, not a simulation.

 Assume a single bottleneck (one CPU core, one DB connection, one worker).

+**Note:** These values are mean queueing delays computed from Kingman's approximation, not a simulation.

 From production measurements: